Uniform on placement

 Whilst there is no specific Speech and Language Therapy uniform, you will be expected to adhere to the BCU dress code and uniform policy, which will be shared with you when you start. key points to note include:

 On placement, you’ll be expected to dress in a way that is smart, professional and unlikely to cause offence.
 Here’s some tips on items of clothing to avoid:

 - Clothing likely to snag on any equipment

 - Unsecured neck ties or scarves

-- Mini-skirts (Skirts should not be 7cm from the knee)
+- Mini-skirts (Skirts should not be 7cm or more above the knee)

 - Lycra clothing

 - Transparent or ‘see-through’ clothing